 Notes and Variations

 - Choice of bread: Rustic, day-old bread typically makes the best choice.
 You can also use sourdough, a couple of baguettes or even cornbread instead (or gluten-free bread if you want to go that route).
+I love using leftovers of this cottage loaf, which is rustic and so delicious!

 - Go nut-free: I use pecans to give a bit of sweet, nutty flavor and texture.
 But you can leave these out, or swap with sunflower seeds if you want!